PKUnlp-icler/pkunlp-icler.github.io/content/authors/wangyizhong/_index.md

 weight: 20

 # Role/position/tagline
-role: Alumni
+role: University of Washington

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: U Washington
+  - name: University of Washington
     url: https://www.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)